mrzli/value-transformer/README.md

 - [toArray](#toArray) - Spreads the input iterable into an array.
 - [toMap](#toMap) - Converts an iterable of key-value tuples into a `Map`.
 - [toMapBy](#toMapBy) - Converts an iterable to a map, where `keySelector` function is used to determine the key of each item.
+- [toObject](#toObject) - Converts an iterable of key-value tuples into an object.
+- [toObjectBy](#toObjectBy) - Converts an iterable to an object, where `keySelector` function is used to determine the key of each item.
 - [toSet](#toSet) - Converts an iterable into a `Set`.
 - [values](#values) - Returns values of iterable items (items need to be key-value tuples).
 - [zipWith](#zipWith) - Zips the input iterable with one or more other iterables.